 What if my ferritin levels are low?

-Low ferritin levels indicate iron deficiency anaemia, so the treatment is usually to increase consumption of iron-rich foods and often to take prescribed iron supplements until your iron levels are restored.
-The most commonly prescribed supplement is ferrous sulphate, taken in tablet form two or three times a day.
+Low ferritin levels indicate iron deficiency anaemia, so the treatment is usually to increase consumption of iron-rich foods and often to take recommended iron supplements until your iron levels are restored.
+The most commonly recommended supplement is ferrous sulphate, taken in tablet form two or three times a day.
 If this causes side effects, which can include nausea or sickness, stomach pain, constipation or diarrhoea, you may be prescribed ferrous gluconate instead.
 This supplement is less concentrated, so you may have to take it for longer before iron levels in your body are restored.

 What caused my ferritin levels to drop?